MatteoMer/mtteodev/content/posts/understanding-sumcheck-protocol/understanding-sumcheck-protocol.md

 In this article, I assume you know some Rust, finite field arithmetics and polynomials!

-1. purpose of the protocol
-2. some definitions
-3. intuition behind it
-4. let's build it

 # Purpose of the protocol
 The purpose of the sum-check protocol can be defined in a single sentence: a prover $\mathcal{P}$ wants to convince to a verifier $\mathcal{V}$ that he knows the sum of all the evaluations of a polynomial over all Boolean inputs.